The Brabant village Oisterwijk and Operation Market Garden

-The battalion moved to Fort Bragg, North Carolina, with the 101st Airborne Division,
+The battalion moved to Fort Bragg in North Carolina with the 101st Airborne Division

-Here the battalion participated in all 101st division exercises and manoeuvres.
+on September 29 1942.
+Here the battalion participated in all 101st division exercises

-After deployed to England on September 5, 1943 on the HMS Samaria the 326th AEB arrive
+After deployed to England on September 5 1943 on the HMS Samaria the 326th AEB arrived

-After this long voyage the battalion moved by train to Basildon Park, near Reading,
+in Liverpool in England.
+After this long voyage the battalion moved by train to Basildon

-Under the command of Lt Col. John Pappas, the battalion starts training in firing
+Park near Reading in Berkshire.
+Under the command of Lt Col. John Pappas the battalion

-of weapons, glider loading, glider flights, and tactical exercises.
+started training in firing weapons, glider loading, glider flights and tactical exercises.

-The 326th AEB participated in the airborne assault into Normandy were Lt Col John
+The 326th AEB participated in the airborne assault into Normandy where Lt Col John

 The 326th Airborne Engineer Battalion was deactivated in Germany on 30 November 1945.